protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/prelude.md

 # Prelude

-> _"The greatest threat to our planet is the belief that someone else will save it."_ – Robert Swan
 ## Gathering

 In 2019, Eirini Malliaraki curated a collection of open data in the field of environmental information.
 [Data for Environmental Intelligence](https://github.com/rockita/Environmental_Intelligence) gives an overview of open and freely available resources on the state of our natural environment.
 It was created with the aim of helping developers, journalists, scientists – ultimately, anyone with access to an internet connection – to find information on how our planet’s natural systems are changing.